Frequently asked questions

 If I’m an NEA participant, how much money can I apply for?

 NEA participants may apply for a Start Up Loan between £500 and £25,000 using their signed-off NEA Business Plan.
-However, it is important to note that completing the DWP NEA Mentoring Scheme does not mean you will automatically receive a Start Up Loan and that loans are granted in increments of £500.
+However, it is important to note that completing the DWP NEA Mentoring Scheme does not mean you will automatically receive a Start Up Loan.

 Start Up Loans over £5,000 have a different assessment criteria.
 You will still be able to use your NEA Business Plan however you may be required to update it with further information.
 We recommend you consult with your NEA Mentoring Provider first to get more information about the right approach for you.